racker/service-registry-docs/Client-Libraries-and-Tools.md

 heartbeat or polling the events feed, re-use the existing connection.
 This is more efficient for both the client and the server.

-### Make Sure to Re-authenticate with the Auth API
+### Make sure to re-authenticate with the Auth API

 When our API returns 401, you should try to re-authenticate with the Auth API and retrieve a new token.
 A 401 can either mean that you supplied an invalid